As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Make a Rock Garden

-If you have a garden, flower bed, or just a nice space in the yard you can decorate with rocks, help the kids make a rock garden with the rocks they find.
+If you have a garden, flower bed, or just a nice space in the yard you can decorate it with rocks, and help the kids make a rock garden with the rocks they find.
 You can use:

 - Painted rocks